Independent Commissioning Assurance

 Data center commissioning failures don't announce themselves.
 They hide in test data — anomalies left unexplained, documentation gaps left unfiled, NCRs left open.
 Then energisation happens, and the cost of everything missed compounds instantly.

-Every day a facility is delayed costs lenders, operators, and investors.
+Every day a facility is delayed carries significant operational and financial exposure for lenders, operators, and investors.
 Post-energisation defect remediation under live conditions is orders of magnitude more expensive than pre-energisation correction.

 Hidden in test data